-- (28) Information is an essential element in depositor protection.
-Therefore, depositors should be informed about their coverage and the responsible DGS on their statements of account and intending depositors should be informed by way of a standardised information sheet the receipt of which they should be asked to acknowledge.
-The content of such information should be identical for all depositors.
-The unregulated use in advertising of references to the amount and scope of a DGS could affect the stability of the banking system or depositor confidence.
-Therefore, references to DGS in advertisements should be limited to short factual statements. - (29) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data applies to the processing of personal data carried out pursuant to this Directive.
-DGS and relevant authorities should handle data relating to individual deposits with extreme care and should maintain a high standard of data protection in accordance with that Directive. - (30) This Directive should not result in the Member States or their relevant authorities being made liable in respect of depositors if they have ensured that one or more schemes guaranteeing deposits or credit institutions themselves and ensuring the compensation or protection of depositors under the conditions prescribed in this Directive have been introduced and officially recognised.

-(30a) Regulation (EU) No 1093/2010 of the European Parliament and of the Council of 24 November 2010 establishing a European Supervisory Authority (European Banking Authority)2 assigned a number of tasks concerning Directive 94/19/EC to the European Banking Authority.

-(32) While respecting the supervision of DGS by Member States, EBA should contribute to the achievement of the objective of making it easier for credit institutions to take up and pursue their activities while at the same time ensuring effective protection for depositors and minimising the risk to taxpayers.
+- (44) Directive 95/46/EC of the European Parliament and of the Council1 applies to the processing of personal data carried out pursuant to this Directive.
+DGSs and relevant authorities should handle data relating to individual deposits with extreme care and should maintain a high standard of data protection in accordance with that Directive. - (45) This Directive should not result in the Member States or their relevant authorities being made liable in respect of depositors if they have ensured that one or more schemes guaranteeing deposits or credit institutions themselves and ensuring the compensation or protection of depositors under the conditions prescribed in this Directive have been introduced and officially recognised. - (46) Regulation (EU) No 1093/2010 has assigned a number of tasks concerning Directive 94/19/EC to EBA. - While respecting the supervision of DGSs by Member States, EBA should contribute to the achievement of the objective of making it easier for credit institutions to take up and pursue their activities while at the same time ensuring effective protection for depositors and minimising the risk to taxpayers.
 Member States should keep the Commission and EBA informed of the identity of their designated authority in view of the requirement for cooperation between EBA and the designated authorities provided for in this Directive.